Director of Strategic Planning

 As a Senior Project Manager, Alex leads complex strategic planning efforts in geographies ranging from bustling urban centers to pastoral villages.
-She harnessed the power of collaboration in Los Angeles County, the country’s most populous county, where she managed a multi-disciplinary team to develop a strategic plan that was swiftly approved by the Economic Development Administration.
-Alex works with clients to balance the competing interests of stakeholders, while helping the client develop a plan that is ambitious yet achievable under their existing organizational capacity.
+She harnessed the power of collaboration in Los Angeles County, the country’s most populous county, where she managed a multi-disciplinary team to develop a strategic plan that was swiftly approved by the US Economic Development Administration.
+Alex works with clients to balance the competing interests of stakeholders while helping the client develop a plan that is ambitious yet achievable under their existing organizational capacity.

-As Camoin’s Engagement Team lead, Alex oversees the firm’s approach to community engagement and the tools used to connect with diverse populations.
+As Camoin Associate’s Engagement Team lead, Alex oversees the firm’s approach to community engagement and the tools used to connect with diverse populations.
 Seeking to incorporate youth voices into a regional strategic planning process in New Jersey, Alex collaborated with a local non-profit to understand how the lived experience and desires of high school-aged students would impact regional economic development efforts to retain and attract a new generation.

 Alex holds an Honors Bachelor of Arts and a Master’s of Science in Planning (MScPl) from the University of Toronto in Ontario, Canada.

 Syracuse Commercial Corridor Study – Building on City-Wide Economic Development Efforts

 Chautauqua County Leverages Economic Development Strategic Plan to Secure Long Term Funding for Projects Across the Community

 City of Coral Springs, FL Economic Development Strategic Plan

 Los Angeles County, CA Comprehensive Economic Development Strategy